Last Updated on : 2022-02-17 05:43:44download

 }

-Users are classified into brand owner accounts, enterprise main accounts, and enterprise sub-accounts.
-A typical service mode is the single SaaS merchant mode, where only one merchant account is created for a brand owner account.
-You can follow the instructions in the Preparation step to register a Tuya developer account and log in to the Tuya Commercial Lighting Console.
+Accounts are classified into brand owner accounts, enterprise main accounts, and enterprise sub-accounts.
+A brand owner account can create only one merchant account.
+You can log in to the Smart Commercial Lighting platform using the account created in the Preparation step.

-Currently, Tuya Commercial Lighting App SDK does not support registration on the app.
-You must go to the Tuya Commercial Lighting Console to purchase a merchant account plan and enable an enterprise main account.
+Currently, the Commercial Lighting App SDK does not support app account registration.
+Go to the Smart Commercial Lighting platform to purchase a merchant account plan and enable an enterprise main account.

 @Override